vaginessa/BootIMGExtractAction/README.md

 Fork this action and fill in the link to complete the process.
 Don't forget to change your github action 'Workflow permissions' to 'Read and write permissions' and

-**Supported ROM types only 'Recovery flashable ROM'** **Please go to the personal repository's settings, then add a secret in Actions named 'app_token' with a value of 'TMP', and save it**
+**Supported ROM types only 'Recovery flashable ROM'**

 ## Others